 Before I explain this slot machine myth, I should review the basic mechanics of modern slot machines.
 Winning and losing is determined by random number generators in several microchips inside the machine.
-Note, several different microchips are used simultaneously (using different software each) to prevent a trend appearing due to the software used.
-The combinations of numbers generated by the microchips determine the result of the particular play in question, which is then calculated as a winner or not.
+Note, several different microchips are used simultaneously (using different software each).
+This prevents a trend appearing due to the software used.
+The combinations of numbers generated by the microchips determine the result of the particular play in question.
+This is then calculated as a winner or not.

-Nothing in the random number generating process is dependent on previous results; in fact slot machines do not have the capability to store results, let alone use them to affect future plays.
-Because of gaming laws, a jackpot only has to be “possible”, but there is no requirement as to how often a jackpot is supposed to hit.
-If the slot machine is rated as having the probability of getting a Jackpot as 0.0001% (1 in 10,000) does not mean that a jackpot is guaranteed to hit on the 10,000th play if it hasn’t already.
-Over the life of the machine, it is equally likely to pay out a jackpot a week as it is to never payout a jackpot, and still be legally “possible”.
-(Note: Slot machines do record results for statistics purposes, but this list has noting to do with slot machine myths and is completely separate from the random number generators.
-I does not affect play in any way.)
+Nothing in the random number generating process is dependent on previous results.
+In fact slot machines do not have the capability to store results.
+They therefore can’t use them to affect future plays.
+Because of gaming laws, a jackpot only has to be “possible”.
+There is no requirement as to how often a jackpot is supposed to hit.
+What if the slot machine is rated as having the probability of getting a Jackpot as 0.0001% (1 in 10,000)?
+This does not mean that a jackpot is guaranteed to hit on the 10,000th play if it hasn’t already.
+Over the life of the machine, it is equally likely to pay out a jackpot a week as it is to never payout a jackpot.
+All this while it will still be legally “possible”.
+(Note: Slot machines do record results for statistics purposes.
+This list has noting to do with slot myths.
+It’s completely separate from the random number generators.
+It does not affect play in any way.)

-Everyone has seen this: You’re playing a slot machine when the person down the row just hit the $5 million jackpot you’ve been after for the past hour.
-After a big celebration ending with the handing off of the IRS forms along with a check, everyone else in the immediate vicinity jams into this one row, falling for the above slot machine myth that the nearby machines must also be “due”.
+Everyone has seen this.
+You’re playing a slot machine when the person down the row just hit the $5 million jackpot you’ve been after for the past hour.
+There’s a big celebration ending with the handing off of the IRS forms along with a check.
+Suddeny everyone else in the immediate vicinity jams into this one row.
+They fall for the slot machine myth that the nearby machines must also be “due”.
 While the actual machine he was playing remains empty.
 Why?

 This next slot machine myth is probably one of the more grounded myths out there, but it’s still false.
 The truth of this is that a casino does not have to employ a “Win/Lose” switch in order to ensure a profit over time.
 Slot machines are pre-programmed to average a certain payout percentage long before you ever sit down.
 Because of this, the longer your winning streak is, the more likely it is to come crashing down as the pre-programmed house advantage comes into effect.
 While casinos are in the business of making money, they do not have to “tweak” the machines, making you lose a lot if you’re on a winning streak.